-Councillor Lynne Grimshaw asked if it would be possible to look at providing slow cookers, air fryers, and similar appliances.
-Councillor Caroline Ball suggested choosing a specific focus for the fair, such as what behaviour to concentrate on or encouraging changes to specific things.
+Councillor Lynne asked if it would be possible to look at providing slow cookers, air fryers, and similar appliances.
+Councillor Caroline suggested choosing a specific focus for the fair, such as what behaviour to concentrate on or encouraging changes to specific things.
 She mentioned the change of Ashington from coal to solar power alongside the development of the new college.

-The Executive Officer explained that having a specific theme would be difficult this year as an application has been made to NCC Climate Change which required ticks in most sustainability boxes to have any chance of success, and that this has been submitted.
-However, it was acknowledged it would be a good idea for future years.
-Cllr Lynne Grimshaw suggested that in future it would be beneficial to have someone from the new college speak at events, as the new college is being constructed using sustainable materials.
+Sarah explained that they cannot have a theme this year due to applications already being submitted but acknowledged it would be a good idea for future years.
+Cllr Lynne suggested that in future it would be beneficial to have someone from the new college speak at events, as the new college is being constructed using sustainable materials.

-CCE25/034 GREAT BRITISH SPRING CLEAN
+CCE25/033 GREAT BRITISH SPRING CLEAN

-Involvement in the campaign was AGREED.
+The involvement in the campaign has been AGREED.

-Cllr Caroline Ball suggested sorting through rubbish piles to identify which companies the waste comes from, then writing to those companies to ask them to make their packaging more recyclable and to help educate the brands who are part of the problem.
+Cllr Caroline suggested sorting through rubbish piles to identify which companies the waste comes from, then writing to those companies to ask them to make their packaging more recyclable and to help educate the brands who are part of the problem.

-The Executive Officer responded that while it would not be appropriate to ask volunteers to sort through discarded waste, if the County Council agrees they could ask for help as it's an excellent idea.
-Councillor Lynne Grimshaw suggested contacting KFC and McDonald's to see if they have identification on their drive-through packaging to identify people throwing rubbish out of their vehicles.
+Sarah responded that while they are unable to do this themselves, if the Council agrees they could ask for help as it's an excellent idea.
+Councillor Lynne proposed contacting KFC and McDonald's to see if they still have identification on their drive-through packaging to identify people throwing rubbish out of their vehicles.

-Several locations for potential action including Riverside, Hirst Park, People's Park, and Paddock Woods were discussed.
-Ashington Community Woods was suggested by Friends of Ashington Community Woods.
+Sarah mentioned several locations for potential action including Riverside, Hirst Park, People's Park, and Paddock Woods.
+She noted that Ashington Community Woods should be included as suggested by Friends of Ashington Community Woods.
 Wansbeck Climate Action identified the stretch towards Guidepost as another area of concern.

-Cllr Caroline Ball suggested using before and after photos on Instagram to document improvements.
+Cllr Caroline suggested using before and after photos on Instagram to document improvements.
 Friends of Ashington Community Woods recommended using different bags other than plastic, such as reusable or paper alternatives.
-The Executive Officer advised that they are looking to use a different colour bag for litter pickers, to better identify the rubbish collected, but could explore other options alongside NCC.
+Sarah mentioned they are looking to use a different colour for the litter pickers but will explore other options as well.